mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 #### Pleroma.Upload.Filter.Exiftool

-This filter only strips the GPS and location metadata with Exiftool leaving color profiles and attributes intact.
+This filter only strips the GPS and location metadata with ExifTool leaving color profiles and attributes intact.

 No specific configuration.

 #### Pleroma.Upload.Filter.Mogrify

-* `args`: List of actions for the `mogrify` command like `"strip"` or `["strip", "auto-orient", {"implode", "1"}]`.
+* `args`: List of actions for the `mogrify` command, like `"strip"` or `["strip", "auto-orient", {"implode", "1"}]`.

 ## Email

 ### Pleroma.Emails.Mailer
-* `adapter`: one of the mail adapters listed in [Swoosh readme](https://github.com/swoosh/swoosh#adapters), or `Swoosh.Adapters.Local` for in-memory mailbox.
+* `adapter`: one of the mail adapters listed in [Swoosh README](https://github.com/swoosh/swoosh#adapters), or `Swoosh.Adapters.Local` for in-memory mailbox.
 * `api_key` / `password` and / or other adapter-specific settings, per the above documentation.
-* `enabled`: Allows enable/disable send  emails.
+* `enabled`: Allows to enable/disable send emails.
 Default: `false`.

-An example for Sendgrid adapter:
+An example for SendGrid adapter:

 ```elixir
 config :pleroma, Pleroma.Emails.Mailer,